Skip to content

 Highest Tier Only toggle

-• The remaining_quantity decrements each time the prize is won
+• remaining_quantity decrements each time the prize is won

 • Remaining prizes’ probabilities auto-adjust proportionally

-Leave quantity empty for prizes you can always fulfill:
+Leave both fields empty for prizes you can always fulfill:

 • Digital codes, voucher sets with large inventories, external links

-1. The depleted prize is skipped during the draw
+1. The capped prize is skipped during the draw (total depleted or daily limit hit)

 2. The system redistributes probability among remaining eligible prizes

-3. If all prizes are depleted, the game returns no prize
+3. If all prizes are ineligible, the game returns no prize

 Each prize has an is_active flag: